terminal-labs/vagrant-boxes/README.md

 ## Code Example

-You can  create a new vagrant box form one of these exsitng ones with the comman "vagrant package --output mynew.box"
+You can create a new vagrant box from one of these existing ones with the command "vagrant package --output mynew.box"

 ## Motivation